Izaan17/CMDBaker/README.md

 ### Edit Script Directly

-You can also edit the contents of the target script anyway by using the `-es` flag.
+You can also edit the contents of the target script by using the `-es` flag:
 ```zsh
 bake -es COMMAND_NAME # Edit the script contents with the respective application
 ```